ghjuliasialelli/TropicalCyclones/README.md

 ## About

-This repository consists of the back-end for an Jupyter notebook interface (using Binder) that allows user to upload an Excel file containing storm events names, and download the same file augmented with a column containing the extracted tropical cyclone (TC) names.
+This repository consists of the back-end for an Jupyter notebook interface (using Binder) that allows users to upload an Excel file containing storm events names, and download the same file augmented with a column (`TC names`) containing the extracted tropical cyclone (TC) names.

 ## File structure